Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Introduction

+Roboticsystems are used in different aspects of human life, such as domestic , industrial and manufacturing , military among other .
 Tasks often are beyond the capability of a single robot.
-Then, a natural choice is to use several robots instead of a single robot.
-This means that to perform such a task one can use several robots that cooperatively perform the task.
+Then, a natural choice is to use several robots instead of a single robot such that they cooperatively perform the task.
 For instance, transporting big objects and surveillance of a large area, are tasks where the performance can be improved by the use of several robots instead of a single robot.
 Such a system is called a robotic network.
-Robotic networks have been widely studied and their main application is in disaster management \cite{Mckee:2000, McKee:2008, Kamei:2012, michael:2012, Hu:2012, Tenorth:2013, osumi:2014}.

 The use of robotic networks also has limitations.
-For example, the capacity of a robotic network is higher than a single robot, but it is bounded by the collective capacity of all robots \cite{Hu:2012}.
-To handle this limitation we may consider increasing the number of robots to increase the capacity, but in this case, we simultaneously increase the complexity of the model.
-Another limitation is most of the tasks related to human-robot interaction, such as object \cite{xu:2013}, face \cite{jain:2011}, and speech \cite{jelinek:1997} recognition are computationally demanding tasks.
+For example, the capacity of a robotic network is higher than a single robot, but it is bounded by the collective capacity of all robots~\cite{Hu:2012}.
+To handle this limitation we may consider increasing the number of robots to increase the capacity, but in this case, we simultaneously increase the complexity of the system.
+Another limitation is most of the tasks related to human-robot interaction, such as object, face, and speech recognition are computationally demanding tasks.

-Cloud robotics is used to handle some of the computational limitations of robots.
-It takes advantage of the internet and cloud infrastructure for assigning computation and also to perform real-time sharing of large data \cite{kehoe:2015}.
-An important aspect of a cloud-based robotic systems is deciding whether to upload a newly arrived task to the cloud, processing it on a server (fog computing \cite{bonomi:2012}) or executing it on any of the robots (edge computing \cite{shi:2016}), the so-called, allocation problem.
-Our goal is to provide a theoretical framework to solve the allocation problem for a robotic network cloud system.
-In this paper, we focus on minimizing the makespan while a load of scheduled tasks for all the nodes is balanced.